re-nft/cryptopunks/README.md

 Then, drop all the required components in the issue you are working in and I will share the HTML code snippet with you.

+When submitting a PR, ensure all checks pass.
+Only PRs that are fully checked out can be merged.

 ## Spec

 ### Protocol Spec